mesloubi2021/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 ## Action object

-*This object is a simplified version of the below `behaviorNode`, renamed `action` to clarify the distinction with glTF `node`.
-This section will focus on Layer 0, but the hope is that the rest of the Layer 1 concepts below could apply equally well in this framework.
+*This object is a subset of the below `behaviorNode`, renamed `action` to clarify the distinction with glTF `node`.
+This section will focus on Layer 0, but the hope is that the rest of the Layer 1 concepts below could apply equally well in this framework, with the addition of the `function` object described after `action`.
 The `behaviorNode` is left for comparison's sake until we decide on which semantics to use.
 The biggest difference is instead of `flow` defining the next node to trigger, `action` uses `input` to define the previous `action` that triggers this upon its completion.*

 The `name` is not required, akin to other glTF objects.
 The `type` is required and denotes the available `parameters`.
 For Level 0, all parameters must be constants.
 The `input` is the action which will trigger this action upon completion.
 Actions are generally asynchronous, though some may complete immediately when triggered.